Rates of convergence for multivariate normal approximation with applications to dense graphs and doubly indexed permutation statistics: Applications

-Using Stein's method, \cite{Zhao1997} prove a general Berry-Esseen type theorem for sums of the form~\eq{17}, but their results do not apply to the number of descents $\Des(\pi)$, which seems to be ``too sparse''.
-In contrast, using a special exchangeable pair, \cite{Fulman2004} was able to obtain a rate of converegence of $n^{-1/2}$ for the Kolmogorov metric for both, the number of descents and inversions.
+Using Stein's method, Zhao, Bai, Chao and Liang \cite{Zhao1997} prove a general Berry--Esseen type theorem for sums of the form \eq{17}, but their results do not apply to the number of descents $\Des(\pi)$, which seems to be ``too sparse''.
+In contrast, using a special exchangeable pair, Fulman \cite{Fulman2004} was able to obtain a rate of convergence of $n^{-1/2}$ for the Kolmogorov metric for both, the number of descents and inversions.

 We shall extend Fulman's results to the multivariate setting.
-Furthermore, we are able to remove a certain conditon on $M$ (present in Fulman's work), arising from the requirement of exchangeability; c.f.\ Remark~\ref{rem2}.
+Furthermore, we are able to remove a certain condition on $M$ (present in Fulman's work), arising from the requirement of exchangeability; cf. Remark~\ref{rem2}.
+In addition to extending the exchangeable pair approach by Fulman \cite{Fulman2004}, we also provide a result using the local approach.